Swirek3331/Altanic/README.md

 ***Requires multicrafter-lib and I do not think that this can be qualified as js mod***

+I don't have good knowladge about correct english writing.

 ## Content

 I have came to conclusion, that beter will be if a new content will be developt in other branch, but some importatn bug fixes.